 Reducing storage capacity of Goedertrouw Dam: The reducing storage capacity of Goedertrouw Dam is leading to reduced water availability.
-The dam's storage capacity of 321 million m3 in 1982 has decreased to an estimated 301 million m3 by 2000 due to siltation.
-The capacity of the dam is decreasing further at an estimated 1.1 million m3/a.
-It is estimated that the capacity of the dam will have reduced to 257 million m3 by 2040.
-The estimated reduction in yield (from the year 2000) by 2040 as a result of siltation is estimated at 4.9 million m3/a.
+The dam's storage capacity of 321 million m in 1982 has decreased to an estimated 301 million m by 2000 due to siltation.
+The capacity of the dam is decreasing further at an estimated 1.1 million m/a.
+It is estimated that the capacity of the dam will have reduced to 257 million m by 2040.
+The estimated reduction in yield (from the year 2000) by 2040 as a result of siltation is estimated at 4.9 million m/a.

-National perspective on the future allocation of Thukela River water: The strategic importance of the future allocation of water from the Thukela River must be considered in a broader, national strategic perspective.
+Future availability and cost of Thukela River water: The strategic importance of the future allocation of water from the Thukela River must be considered in a broader, national strategic perspective.
 It is one of the current and potential future sources (phased transfer from the proposed future Mielietuin, Jana or Smithfield dams) of water for the Vaal River system.
 It is important to consider the most beneficial future allocation of water from the Thukela River, taking other potential future users into account.
 The strategic national importance of increased future transfer of water to the Mhlatuze catchment in the future must therefore be compared to the importance of providing future transfers to other potential water users.

-Future availability and cost of Thukela River water: The maximum volume of Thukela River water available for transfer to the Mhlatuze catchment at an affordable cost may be a limiting factor.
+The maximum volume of Thukela River water available for transfer to the Mhlatuze catchment at an affordable cost may be a limiting factor.
 It is not exactly clear how much more water is available from the Thukela River, and this will need to be clarified.
 It is likely that further phases of a Thukela transfer scheme would only be possible should new dams be developed in the Thukela River, and such water would then come at a high cost.